CS221 Final Project Guidelines

 The goal of the poster is to convey the important high-level ideas and give intuition

-rather than be a formal specification of everything you did.
+rather than be a super-detailed specification of everything you did

 You will be evaluated on both the contents of the poster as well as your